/ Licensing and Permitting

 Hoping to sell items in Uptown Charlotte?
-Start by checking out the City of Charlotte’s Code of Ordinances about vending in Congested Business District and the Tryon Street Mall.
+Start by checking out the City of Charlotte’s Code of Ordinances about vending in the Congested Business District and the Tryon Street Mall.
 The Charlotte Center City Partners manage vendors Uptown.
 Contact them for more information.

 If you want to sell items at a special event or festival Uptown, you will need to contact the event organizer for information on how to get a permit.
 This type of vending is not handled by the City of Charlotte or Charlotte Center City Partners.